 If you invest the time and energy in training your dog to walk politely on a leash, you will eventually walk many miles together, enjoying one another’s company.
 Just remember, make the walk pleasurable for your dog and give them opportunities to stop, sniff and explore because that is what your dog enjoys about your journeys together.
 If you do not have the time to do the latter, leave the dog home.
 However, make sure to schedule a time when you can take your dog for a walk that they will enjoy.

 Dog training has changed dramatically in the past 30 years.
 While the use of aversive techniques such as choke and prong collar corrections, shock collars, alpha wolf rollovers, dominance downs, and other methods based on positive punishment and negative reinforcement were the predominant form of dog training many years ago, these methods are now considered to be both unnecessary but also counter-productive and detrimental.
 Many consider them to be inhumane.
 Dog training should be fun and that means it is pain-free, force-free, and fear-free.
+Dog training should be fun for both you and your dog.

 The American Animal Hospital Association (AAHA), the American Veterinary Society of Animal Behavior (AVSAB), and the Pet Professional Guild (PPG) recommend that aversives NEVER be used.